MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ### Starting from the Microsoft 365 compliance center

-Another easy way for Contoso IT administrators and compliance specialists to access the communication compliance solution is to sign in directly to the **Microsoft 365 compliance center** [(https://compliance.microsoft.com)](https://compliance.microsoft.com).
+Another easy way for Contoso IT administrators and compliance specialists to access the communication compliance solution is to sign in directly to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Microsoft 365 compliance center</a>.
 After signing in, users simply need to select the **Show all** control to display all the compliance solutions and then select the **Communication compliance** solution to get started.

 ![Compliance center.](../media/communication-compliance-case-center.png)